pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [Change Log](https://github.com/pluto-skyrimvr/pluto-skyrimvr.github.io/commits/main/)

 # Introduction
-The modlist follows the actual load order of the mods. i.e. the files of the mods in the top will be overwritten by the files of the mods that are placed below.
+The modlist follows the actual load order of the mods.
+In other words, the mods in the top will be overwritten by the mods that are placed below.
 Consider it as how mods are placed in the left panel of the Mod Organizer 2.
-The plugin(esp files) load order should be sorted by LOOT(Sort button in Mod Organizer 2).
+The plugin(esm, esp, esl) load order should be sorted by LOOT or Mod Organizer 2.

 # Modding Tools
 ## Mod Organizer